How to improve your LinkedIn profile

 Your photo on LinkedIn says a lot about you, so do not forget, before uploading the photo to your LinkedIn profile, that it meets these requirements:

-- Make what you want to show look good.
-We would tell you to avoid full-body images but if that identifies you perfectly, go ahead.
+• Make what you want to show look good.
+We recommend avoiding full-body images, but if that perfectly identifies you, go ahead.
 As a general rule, a close-up is better.

-- Ideally, it is sharp, well lit and with your face centered.
+• Ideally, it is sharp, well lit and with your face centred.

-Remember that having a photo on LinkedIn is absolutely necessary.
-Without photography, your profile will never be 100% complete, and therefore your searches will not be as effective, nor will your profile appear in all search results.
+Remember that having a photo on LinkedIn is necessary.
+Without photography, your profile will never be 100% complete, and therefore, your searches will not be as effective, nor will your profile appear in all search results.

 What are you good at?
-Describe well who you are in your presentation title.
+Describe who you are in your presentation title

-You have very little space in that section so make sure that when someone looks for you, what they find describes you perfectly.
-If you are a teacher, then a teacher.
-If you are a philosopher, then a philosopher.
+You have very little space in that section, so make sure that when someone looks for you, what they find perfectly describes you.
+If you are a teacher, then you are a teacher.
+Suppose you are a philosopher, then you are a philosopher.

 Keep each of the contents that describe you separately